MRwt48/ImageViewer/ReadMe.md

 # Image Viewer Js #
 ---
 ## Description
-This is project still in development phase.The aim is make a image viwer library with little to no setup and ease of use.
+This is project still in development phase.The aim is to make a image viwer library with little to no setup and ease of use.

 ## Getting Started